 - Esport Pro Design – developed in collaboration with over 100 pros for sustained comfort and...

 The G Pro Wireless is kind of legendary in our eyes – it’s the first wireless mouse that a lot of gamers we know really embraced, finally putting an end to the long-running divide between competitive gaming and wireless controls.
 It’s exceptionally lightweight, courtesy of an exceptionally thin yet sturdy outer shell, while being ambidextrous, making it viable for right- and left-handed players alike.
 The buttons use mechanically-tensioned springs that have their own separate keyplates to ensure accurate detection, while delivering a satisfying tactile feel that keeps you confident in the thick of the action.

 - Made with and for Pro Gamers: G Pro Wireless Gaming Mouse is the result of two years of work with...

 Logitech G502 Lightspeed

 If you like your mouse to remind your of Volton’s head every time you see it, this wireless gaming mouse should do just that.
 Beyond the sci-fi aesthetics, it offers impeccable ergonomics that make it comfortable during long gaming sessions, along with ultra-precise 1-to-1 tracking with the 25,600 DPI HERO sensor, metal spring tensioning on the main buttons, and 60 hours of use between charges, complete with support for the outfit’s wireless charging mouse pad.
 It’s a feature-packed mouse, with 11 programmable buttons, customizable sensitivity, and even an adjustable weight system that uses six removable weights for fine-tuning balance and heft.

-- World’s Selling Wireless Gaming Gear Brand - Based on independent sales data (FEB ‘19 -...
+- Selling Wireless Gaming Gear Brand - Based on independent sales data (FEB ‘19 - FEB’20) of...